 - The central office of RBI grants NBFC License if the applicant company is fulfilling the requirements laid down u/s 45-IA.

-Q. What documents are required with NBFC license application?
+Q. What documents are required with the NBFC license application?

 - Certificate of Company’s Incorporation